 M.A., University of Texas at Austin

-Gender; Work; Families; Inequality; Comparative Social Policy; Qualitative Methods
+Gender; Work; Families; Social Policy; Inequality; Comparative/Cross-National Research; Qualitative Methods

 Caity is a doctoral candidate in the Department of Sociology.
-She is interested in qualitative studies of gender, work, and families, both in the U.S. and abroad.
+She is interested in qualitative studies of gender, work, families, and social policy, both in the U.S. and abroad.

-Her dissertation is a qualitative study of 135 working mothers in Germany, Sweden, Italy, and the United States.
+Her dissertation is a cross-national interview study of 135 working mothers in Germany, Sweden, Italy, and the United States.
 These four countries offer distinct policy approaches to reconciling work-family conflict.
 She examines how different ideals of motherhood and gender equality are embedded in these policy regimes, and how they shape the daily lives of working mothers in these countries.
-Caity is completing the last stage of interviews in Berlin during summer 2015.

 This research is supported by a DDRIG grant from the National Science Foundation, an American Fellowship from the American Association of University Women, and by awards from the European Union, Swedish Excellence Endowment, and Work and Family Researchers Network.
 At UT, she has received grants from the Department of Sociology, Center for Women's and Gender Studies, Urban Ethnography Lab, Center for European Studies, and College of Liberal Arts.
 Her project received the Best Dissertation Award from the Center for Women's and Gender Studies at UT for 2015-2016.

 Caity is a graduate fellow in the Urban Ethnography Lab, and is completing a portfolio in Women's and Gender Studies at UT.
-She served as a visiting researcher at the Linnaeus Center for Social Policy and Family Dynamics in Europe (SPaDE) at Stockholm University in Stockholm, Sweden, at the Institute for Family-Focused Research and Policy Services (FamilienForschung) in Stuttgart, Germany, and in the Department of Political Science at Roma Tre University in Rome, Italy.
-She is currently a visiting fellow at the WZB (Berlin Social Science Center) in the Work and Care Research Group under Dr. Lena Hipp.
+She served as a visiting researcher at the WZB (Berlin Social Science Center) in the Work and Care Research Group under Dr. Lena Hipp, the Linnaeus Center for Social Policy and Family Dynamics in Europe (SPaDE) at Stockholm University in Stockholm, Sweden, at the Institute for Family-Focused Research and Policy Services (FamilienForschung) in Stuttgart, Germany, and in the Department of Political Science at Roma Tre University in Rome, Italy.

 Caity is an editorial assistant for the Journal of Marriage and Family.
 She has a BA in Sociology from Whitman College, and taught English in Spain, Honduras, and India before starting graduate school at UT in 2010.